10 Beauty Tricks I Use To Make Models Look "Flawless"

 3. I use heavy-duty moisturizer on their skin.

 Often models have skin that's wrecked.
 (Yes, really it is.)
 Fashion Week is actually four weeks of back-to-back shows that travel from New York, London, Milan and to Paris.
 And this entire stretch happens twice a year.

-The first week, the models look pretty fresh, but by the time they get to Week Four, their skin is significantly abused, tired, raw, dull and blemished.
+The first week, the models look pretty fresh, but by the time they get to Week Four, their skin is significantly dehydrated, tired, raw, dull, and blemished.
 I tell normal women to ignore the reports of what artists use at fashion week to moisturize skin; it's just too heavy for daily use.

 4. I scrape their lips to slough off dead skin cells.

 Many girls have severely chapped and cracked lips that we artists are responsible for rectifying on the spot.
 (This is especially common in the winter, but often a big issue in the summer due to air conditioning.)

 One of the most effective methods I've found is to remove the top layer of dryness first with makeup remover.
 Then I apply a thick coat of lip balm.
 After letting that soak in for a bit, I have the model scrape her lips (rather aggressively) with a clean mascara wand.
 Then I use more makeup remover to remove the debris and follow with another layer of lip balm.

 5. I layer on multiple foundations and concealers.